maggie202506/cudydocs-trial/docs/user_guide/c200p/index.md

 - [TR069](system.md#tr069): Configure the AP controller's TR069 (CPE WAN Management).

 ### IV.
 Diagnostic Tools
-- [Diagnosis](diagnostic_tools.md#diagnosis): Automatically checks AP health and generates troubleshooting reports.
+- [Diagnosis](diagnostic_tools.md#diagnosis): Automatically check AP health and generates troubleshooting reports.
 - [PING](diagnostic_tools.md#ping): Used to test the connectivity between the AP controller and the tested host, and measure the round-trip time.
 - [TRACEROUTE](diagnostic_tools.md#traceroute): Used to test the route or path your AP controller has passed to reach the tested host, and measure transit delays of packets across an Internet Protocol network.
 - [NSLOOKUP](diagnostic_tools.md#nslookup): Query DNS servers to resolve domain names into IP addresses.
-- [System Log](diagnostic_tools.md#system-log): Tracks all the AP controller behaviors.
+- [System Log](diagnostic_tools.md#system-log): Track all the AP controller behaviors.